xhx2/BENG183_final_paper/Final_paper.md

 <img src="figure_1_scImpute.png" width="1000">

-**Figure 1.
-Overview of the scImpute method** scImpute firstly learns each gene's dropout probability in each cell by fitting a mixture model.
+**Fig. 1 Overview of the scImpute method** scImpute firstly learns each gene's dropout probability in each cell by fitting a mixture model.
 Next, scImpute imputes the highly probable dropout values in cell $j$ (gene set $A_j$) by borrowing information of the same gene in other similar cells, which are selected based on gene set $B_j$ (not severely affected by dropout events)

 ### Identification of Likely Dropouts